Circus performers in the sky.

 Advertising

-The school holidays are officially here, beginning in Victoria on September 20 and running until October 6.
-If you don't want bored children on your hands, it's time to start planning how you'll keep them entertained.
-But fear not, we've put together a list of the best family friendly things to do right now, so you won't have stir-crazy kids running around the house.
+The arrival of autumn means Easter is around the corner, and so are the term one school holidays.
+In Victoria, kids get to have a break until from April 5 to April 21.
+So if you don't want bored children on your hands, you'll need a few ideas up your sleeve for how to keep them entertained.
+But fear not, we've put together a list of the best family friendly things to do, so you won't have stir-crazy kids running around the house.

 Looking for more things to do?
 Here’s what’s happening across Melbourne this week